Via Augusta - From Cádiz to Seville Spain

 Other Trails and Pilgrimages

-The Via Augusta is a road of beginnings, but it’s only the start of many pilgrim adventures I’ve made.
-From here in Seville, I’ve continued along the Via de la Plata to Santiago, wandered the misty mountains of the Camino Primitivo, and followed the sea north on the Camino Portugués.
-You can read about these and all my other pilgrimage walks here.
+The Via Augusta is a road of beginnings, but it’s only the start of many pilgrim adventures we’ve made.
+From here in Seville, we’ve continued along the Via de la Plata to Santiago, wandered the misty mountains of the Camino Primitivo, and followed the sea north on the Camino Portugués.

 See you on the Way!